Leading Omnichannel Retailer Improves Their Digital Customer Experience with YugabyteDB

 Q: Once you had that shortlist, you ran some tests to see which would best serve your needs.
 So could you walk us through your testing process?
 What were some key steps, and what did you look at specifically?

-First, we did a basic test using YugabyteDB Managed to spin up the database to test how quickly it could be done.
+First, we did a basic test using your fully managed DBaaS, YugabyteDB Managed, to spin up the database to test how quickly it could be done.
 Then, with the help of the Yugabyte team, we did a resiliency test where, on one side, we ran a script that loaded records to a table.
 On the other side, we brought down a node from the cluster.
 The other nodes took over fairly quickly.

 Then we installed the YugabyteDB database on our virtual private cloud (VPC), where we ran performance benchmark tests with our ecommerce platform.
 This was not a full-blown holiday stress test, but we got fairly good response times compared to the other databases.